Quantisation of derived Lagrangians: Global quantisations

 \subsection{Quantisations of higher Lagrangians}

-Given a Lagrangian $(X, \lambda)$ with respect to an $n$-shifted symplectic structure $(Y,\omega)$ for $n > 0$, we now discuss how the techniques of this paper should adapt to give a notion of quantisations and to establish their existence.
-The broad picture is that we should have an $E_{n+1}$-algebra deformation of $\sO_{Y}$ acting on an $E_n$-algebra deformation of $\sO_{X}$.
+Given a Lagrangian $(X, \lambda)$ with respect to an $n$-shifted symplectic structure $(Y,\omega)$ for $n > 0$, we now discuss how the techniques of this paper should adapt to give a notion of quantised co-isotropic structures and to establish their existence.
+The broad picture is that a quantisation takes the form of an $E_{n+1}$-algebra deformation of $\sO_{Y}$ acting on an $E_n$-algebra deformation of $\sO_{X}$.

-If we exploit Koszul duality for $P_{n+1}$-algebras, we may replace the filtered Hochschild complexes of \S \ref{centresn} with Poisson coalgebra coderivations on bar complexes to give $P_{n+2}$-algebras of derived multiderivations acting on $P_{n+1}$-algebras (instead of $E_2$-algebras acting on $E_1$-algebras).
-Proposition \ref{compatcor2} then generalises to give an alternative proof of the equivalence, announced by Costello and Rozenblyum and now proved by Melani and Safronov \cite{melanisafronovII}, between $n$-shifted Lagrangians and non-degenerate $n$-shifted co-isotropic structures.
-By adapting the methods of this paper, \cite{melanisafronovII} also established quantisations for $n$-shifted co-isotropic structures for $n>1$.
+If we exploit Koszul duality for $P_{n+1}$-algebras, we may replace the filtered Hochschild complexes of \S \ref{centresn} with Poisson coalgebra coderivations on bar complexes to give $P_{n+2}$-algebras of derived multiderivations acting on $P_{n+1}$-algebras (instead of brace algebras acting on associative algebras); the details of this construction are worked out in \cite{melanisafronovI}, via \cite[\S 3.1]{CalaqueWillwacher}.
+Proposition \ref{compatcor2} then generalises to give a variant proof of the equivalence between $n$-shifted Lagrangians and non-degenerate $n$-shifted co-isotropic structures, announced by Costello and Rozenblyum and proved by Melani and Safronov \cite{melanisafronovII} with an approach explicitly based on part of the argument in this paper; \cite{melanisafronovII} also established quantisations for $n$-shifted co-isotropic structures for $n>1$ via formality of the $E_{n+1}$ operad.
 We now sketch a parametrisation of quantisations for higher Lagrangians, including the case $n=1$ not addressed in \cite{melanisafronovII}.
-Following \cite[Remark \ref{DQnonneg-nonfedosovrmk}]{DQnonneg}, these constructions might lead to parametrisations of degenerate $n$-shifted co-isotropic structures.